-Random Forest Parameters The hyper-parameter configurations for which we report our timing and accuracy results were found with cross-validation.
+6.6 Random Forest Parameters

+The hyper-parameter configurations for which we report our timing and accuracy results were found with global parameter search and cross-validation on the training set.
 The cross-validation outcome varies between datasets.

-For the NYU Depth v2 dataset, we used three

-trees with 4537 samples/image, 5729 feature candidates/node, 20 threshold candidates, a box radius of 111 px, a region size of 3, tree depth 18 levels, and minimum samples in leaf nodes 204.
+For the NYU Depth v2 dataset, we used three trees with 4537 samples/image, 5729 feature candidates/node, 20 threshold candidates, a box radius of 111 px, a region size of 3, tree depth 18 levels, and minimum samples in leaf nodes 204.

-For MSRC-21, we found 10 trees, 4527 samples / image, 500 feature candidates / node, 20 threshold candidates, a box radius of 95 px, a region size of 12, tree depth 25 levels, and minimum samples in leaf nodes 38 to yield best results.
+For MSRC-21 we found 10 trees, 4527 samples / image, 500 feature candidates / node, 20 threshold candidates, a box radius of 95 px, a region size of 12, tree depth 25 levels, and minimum samples in leaf nodes 38 to yield best results.